spiffe/tornjak/docs/tornjak-quickstart.md

 Note that there are three key differences in this StatefulSet file from that in the SPIRE quickstart:

-1. There is a new container.
+1. There is a new container in the pod named tornjak-backend.
 3. We create a volume named `tornjak-config` that reads from the ConfigMap `tornjak-agent`.
 4. We create a volume named `test-socket` so that the containers may communicate.